Fraunhofer-AISEC/codyze-evaluator/README.md

 ## Project Structure

-It currently houses two "projects":
+The openstack-checker currently houses two "projects":
 - `small-example`: A small example that demonstrates the checker's capabilities.
 - `BYOK`: An example of a Bring Your Own Key (BYOK) implementation in OpenStack.
 It currently includes one security goal for disk encryption